-In this exclusive webinar for OHW+ Premium members, neurodiversity expert and chartered occupational psychologist Rebecca Wones examines the opportunities and challenges of managing and supporting neurodiversity in the workplace, with a particular slant on ADHD.
+In this exclusive webinar for OHW+ members, neurodiversity expert and chartered occupational psychologist Rebecca Wones examines the opportunities and challenges of managing and supporting neurodiversity in the workplace, with a particular slant on ADHD.

 - How we understand neurodiversity and its role within the workplace

 - How neurodiverse conditions often present differently for men and women

 - The sorts of adjustments employers may be needing to make, especially for employees with ADHD

 - The pivotal leadership, education and advocacy role that occupational health practitioners can have in this conversation